Kurento/kurento/source/Developer_and_Programmer_Guide.rst

         // executing this code
     }

-If exceptions are not handled, there will be propagated and method :java:meth:`onSessionError()` will be called with the error code and description.
+If exceptions are not handled, they will be propagated and the method :java:meth:`onSessionError()` will be called with the error code and description.
 ::